 Losing your fertility can be hard to cope with, especially if you had planned to have children.
 It can help to get the right support.
-If you have a partner, it may be a good idea to include them in this too.
+If you have a partner, it may be a good idea to include them too.
+We have more information about fertility in our booklet Cancer treatment and fertility - information for women (see page 62).

 Your doctor or nurse can usually arrange for you to talk to a fertility counsellor or therapist.
 Talking to other people who are in a similar position may be helpful.
-Organisations such as the British Infertility Counselling Association (BICA) can offer support and counselling (see page 61).
-If you are not sure where to start or just want to talk, you can contact our cancer support specialists (see page 58).
+Organisations such as the British Infertility Counselling Association (BICA) can offer support and counselling (see page 67).
+If you are not sure where to start or just want to talk, you can contact our cancer support specialists (see page 64).